sahib/misc/how-to-choose-a-hash/slides.md

 <style>
 h1 {
     font-family: Roboto Slab;
+    color: #056210;
 }
 p {
     font-family: Roboto Slab;
 }
 </style>

-# How to choose a hash function
+# How to choose the right hash function?

 With flowchart and blockchains!